helgadenes/Astrophysics_yachay/README.md

 - Midterm exam ~ around the 16th of January 2023 30% of the grade
 - Final exam ~ around the 7th of March 2023 30% of the grade

+Quiz 1: 24th November - short conceptual questions, Material for preparations: Lecture slides and chapters 1 - 2 from the book Arnab Rai Choudhuri: Astrophysics for physicists

 ## Recommended Books

 Arnab Rai Choudhuri: Astrophysics for physicists